astropy/SPISEA/docs/README_makeCluster.txt

        wavelength range of output spectra (default = 5000 - 42500 Angstroms)

 b) IsochronePhot: returns the stellar parameters + photometry in user-defined filters for the stars in the desired isochrone.
-DOES SAVE OUPUT IN ISOCHRONE DIRECTORY DEFINED BY USER!
+SAVES OUPUT IN ISOCHRONE DIRECTORY DEFINED BY USER!
 Input:
        age [log years]
        extinction [A_Ks mags]